Detailed review of the end of 2017

 In addition, I went to two concerts – Le Mystère des Voix Bulgares and Mariza.
 Both concerts were breathtaking.
 Le Mystère des Voix Bulgares took place at the Dom Tower in Utrecht and Mariza sang fado at Tivoli Vredenburg.

 December: the last month of the year was quite busy and full of cultural events.

-- Dickens festival in Deventer: that was the highlight of the winter season.
-I’ve been looking forward to it for sooo long.
+That was the highlight of the winter season.
+I’ve been looking forward to it for so long.
 Finally, I made it and I am extremely happy.
 Visiting the Dickens Festival in Deventer, the Netherlands is one in a lifetime experience.
 Don’t miss it out.
 For more info, check it here: While everybody is rushing to German Christmas markets, visit Dickens Festival in Deventer, the Netherlands

-- Lights Festival Amsterdam cruise: every year from the end of November to end of January the guests of Amsterdam can admire the Lights Festival.
-This year all the installations are shown in the water (Amsterdam canals) for a month and will be transported to the ground afterward.
+Every year from the end of November to end of January the guests of Amsterdam can admire the Lights Festival.
+This year all the installations are shown in the water (Amsterdam canals) for a month and will be transported to the ground afterwards.
 I decided to do a night boat trip to see what this year’s edition has to offer…Honestly..not much.
 The festival is quite disappointing this year.
 But anyway…Been there, done that…

 The reality is that time just flies and sometimes we go with the flow and easily forget how/ with whom and on what kind of activities we spent our time…But there are periods of slowing down that prepare us for moving forward and speed up.
 I hope this quite end of the year prepares me for that…